ppkn/metamuse-transcripts/CONTRIBUTING.md

-# Contributing to Transcripts
+# Contributing to Metamuse Transcripts

-:bow: Thanks for considering contributing.
+Are you a [Metamuse](https://museapp.com/podcast/) listener and want to contribute by helping with transcription for an episode?
+Then this document is for you.
+Thanks for considering contributing.
 This is a big project for anyone to do alone so any help is appreciated! :bow:

 This process is still in its infancy so expect it to be a little rough at first.

 New to contributing on GitHub?
 [This article](https://docs.github.com/en/github/managing-files-in-a-repository/managing-files-on-github/editing-files-in-another-users-repository) may help you get started.

-## Ways to contribute

-- new transcripts
-- corrections

 ## New Transcripts